zephyrproject-rtos/zephyr/doc/platform/fsl_frdm_k64f.rst

 done with GNU Debugger (GDB), using Eclipse plugins.

 .. note::
-   This platform configuration may work with similar boards, but they are not officially supported.
+   This board configuration may work with similar boards, but they are not officially supported.

 Supported Boards
 ****************

-The fsl_frdm_k64f platform configuration has been tested to run on the Freescale Freedom Development Platform.
+The fsl_frdm_k64f board configuration has been tested to run on the Freescale Freedom Development Platform.
 The physical characteristics of this board (including pin names, jumper settings, memory mappings, ...) can be found below.
 No claims are made about its suitability for use with